- About Us

 6th December, 2023

 The lectures and discussions take place on Zoom.
 Participation in the live Zoom room is decided through an application process.
-The application period for Semester 3 is now open.
+The application period is now closed for this semester!

 As we have only a limited number of spaces in the online discussion room, the general audience will be able to follow the lectures and discussions live on our MLE YouTube channel.